-Chase offers three business checking accounts, but we’ll take a closer look at their Business Complete Checking account, which works best for small or growing businesses.
+Chase offers three business checking accounts, but we’ll take a closer look at their Business Complete Banking account, which works best for small or growing businesses.
 Products and offerings differ depending on where you live, so let’s take a look at what a Seattle-based business owner would get with this particular Chase checking account:

 If you choose to open a Business Total Savings account in tandem with your Business Complete Checking account, Chase will also waive the former’s monthly service fee.